 Principles of effective communication enable a person to go deeper to improve communication skills.
-The secret of extracting success of communication is to understand principles of effective communication.
+The secret of extracting success in communication is to understand the principles of effective communication.
 Everything you need to know about effective communication principles is measured by the effectiveness of a system in achieving its objectives.

 Therefore, effective communication is one that achieves its purpose.
 Communication is effective where there is no barrier to communication.

 The message should be clear and complete.
 Communication should always be consistent with the enterprise’s goals, policies, and programs.
 Communication is effective when workers are accepted and able to provide relevant feedback.

 Some of the principles of effective communication are:

 1. Principles of Clarity in Ideas